mdsol-share/crichton/README.md

 Checkout the [Documentation][] for more info.

+NOTE: THIS IS UNDER HEAVY DEV AND IS NOT READY TO BE USED YET

 ## Usage
 Any class can be used to represent a resource by simply including the Crichton::Representor module and specifying the resource it represents defined in an associated _Resource Descriptor_ document: